pblack/docs/content/developing-with-hugo/environments.md

 * **Production environment** this is the environment Forestry publishes your site to.
 See [Setting Up Deployment](/docs/deployment-and-management/setting-up-deployment) for more info.

-In order to make development easier, Forestry sets an environment variable based on the environment you’re in.
+In order to make development easier, Forestry sets the environment variable `HUGO_ENV` based on the environment you’re in.

 This allows you to set up conditional code in your layouts in order to handle paths, content, or functionality dependant on a specific environment.

 This variable is accessible in your templates with the `getenv` function:

 <span style="font-size: 1rem;">&nbsp;</span>`{{ getenv "ENV" }}`<span style="font-size: 1rem;">.</span>

 The values are: